 Use your Travel Card to purchase rental car gas for the business days of your trip.
 Use a personal card for personal travel days.

-Pay for the business portion of the stay with your Travel Card and the personal portion of the stay with personal funds.
-Hotels will work with you to split the bill accordingly.
+Use your Travel card to pay for the business portion of your stay.
+Ensure your rates are for single occupancy.
+The personal portion of your stay should be paid separately and only with personal funds.
+Hotels will work with you to split the bill accordingly, even if you are using a single, personal card for payment.

 Meals (Per Diem)